 Anna Maria Island Turtle Watch & Shorebird Monitoring

-For 28 years Anna Maria Island Turtle Watch has coordinated conservation efforts for 12 miles of Manatee County shoreline.
-In almost three decades, we monitored 6539 turtle activities, protected 3534 nests, 29,694 turtle eggs, and watched 215,680 hatchlings depart to become a future generation of loggerheads that will return to the region as they reach maturity — in about 30 years.
+For 30 years Anna Maria Island Turtle Watch has coordinated conservation efforts for 12 miles of Manatee County shoreline.
+In three decades, we monitored 7339 turtle activities, protected 4454 nests, 301,694 turtle eggs, and watched 271,680 hatchlings depart to become a future generation of loggerheads that will return to the region as they reach maturity — in about 30 years.